By Allison Mawn

 Other measures

-Sheri Worthy is the associate dean for academic programs for the UGA College of Family and Consumer Sciences, which includes a financial planning major.
-Worthy believes that many students do not come into college with financial literacy, which can contribute to the trend identified by the University Professional and Continuing Education Association’s study.
+UGA College of Family and Consumer Sciences includes a financial planning major.
+Sheri Worthy, then-associate dean for academic programs (she was named director of the Mississippi State School of Human Sciences after this article was published), said she believes that many students do not come into college with financial literacy, which can contribute to the trend identified by the University Professional and Continuing Education Association’s study.

 A 2022 Georgia law requires all high schools to incorporate financial literacy into their curriculum, starting in the 2024-2025 school year.
 Worth fully supports this law and is working with the UGA Mary Frances Early College of Education to create a curriculum to prepare future teachers to teach the subject.